coq/coq/doc/sphinx/addendum/micromega.rst

 After this pre-processing, the linear prover of :tacn:`lra` searches for a proof by abstracting monomials by variables.

+.. tacn:: xnra @ltac_expr

+   For internal use only.

 `nia`: a proof procedure for non-linear integer arithmetic
 ----------------------------------------------------------